 You may elect to commence your project from the date we notify you that your application is eligible and complete.
-We are not responsible for any expenditure you incur until a grant agreement is executed.
+It is important to note that we are not responsible for any expenditure you incur until a grant agreement is executed.
 The Commonwealth will not be liable, and should not be held out as being liable, for any activities undertaken before the grant agreement is executed.